chloeam/blank-slate/blog/_posts/2016-04-08-second-year-winter-overview.md

 ### Independent Project
 {:.no_toc}

 For my independent project, I decided to photograph intimate and transformative portraits of everyday objects.
-I am drawn to things we see all the time but do not pay attention to, and I wanted to establish a new way at looking at these objects.
-I aimed to show an object in a different context or from a different vantage point than how we normally view that object.
+I am drawn to things we see all the time but do not pay attention to, and I wanted to establish a new way of looking at these objects.
+I aimed to show each object in a different context or from a different vantage point than how we normally it.

 ![Photo of a group of envelopes by Chloe Atchue-Mamlet](/img/photography-2/independent-envelopes.jpg)